1. Business Problem Formulation

 For each document, there will be two files: PSL-1 and PSL-2.

 PSL-1: The title of an article will appear in the first line and the contents will appear from the second line onward, one sentence per line.
-The first sentence, which is on the second line, will have id 1.
+The first sentence will have id 1.

 PSL-2: Moreover, you will be presented with one tab-separated file for each news article containing three columns with annotations in the following format: